The primary factor that Florida courts consider in determining the length of an alimony award is the length of the marriage.

 Rehabilitative alimony will have a more concrete timeline but, like bridge-the-gap alimony is more goal based.
 Rehabilitative alimony’s goal is to allow the alimony receiver the capacity to support themselves.
 This requires a specific written plan which usually involves a school schedule and completing a degree.
 If the alimony-receiver does not complete their goal of self-sufficiency, the rehabilitative alimony is likely to be cancelled if it is the alimony-receiver’s fault.
 If the alimony-receiver cannot be self-sufficient through no fault of their own, the rehabilitative alimony award is likely to be extended.

 Conversely, parties with long term marriages can, generally, only be awarded permanent alimony.
-Permanent alimony can be terminated through the death of one of the parties, if the alimony-receiver remarries or cohabitates, or if there has been a “substantial change of circumstances”
+Permanent alimony can be terminated through the death of one of the parties, if the alimony-receiver remarries or cohabitates, or if there has been a “substantial change of circumstances”.
+Permanent alimony really isn’t permanent a retirement (or just reaching age 65) is always considered sufficient reason to reduce or terminate alimony.

 So how long will alimony last for the medium term marriages?
 Florida courts will consider numerous factors.
 Certainly, the courts will again consider the length of the marriage.
 A 16 year marriage will receive a longer duration of alimony than an 8 year old marriage.